 While Data Science offers new opportunities and numerous benefits to insurance companies, there are a few challenges and concerns to address-

-Lack of Human Judgment – The analytics models rely on various methods and algorithms on various financial aspects of insurance like pricing the premiums, claims, etc. Despite the fact that these methods and algorithms are being adopted by many insurance companies, there always will be the absence of human involvement.
+Lack of Human Judgment – The analytics models rely on various methods and algorithms for various financial aspects of insurance like pricing the premiums, claims, etc. Despite the fact that these methods and algorithms are being adopted by many insurance companies, there always will be an absence of human involvement.
 No algorithm can replace human knowledge and judgment.

 The application of statistics by the insurance companies has begun long back.
 Hence, it becomes imperative for this industry to adopt Data Science and leverage the same across business processes and benefit from them.

 If you need any help with idea validation, proof-of-concept, Data Science consulting, large-scale AI implementation, Big Data Engineering, or a creative solution for your Insurance Applications.
 You are at the right place.